-In ConSol CM, the following rule applies regarding tickets:
+In ConSol CM, the following rule applies regarding cases:

-External side: A case always has a main contact.
+External side: If an external side is required for the process, the cases always have a main contact.
 This can be a person or a company.

 Internal side: A case can have no or one assignee who works on the case.